 Clinics and institutes define learning outcomes for all courses offered as part of the catalogue of learning objectives.
 In the TAppV, mandatory practical parts of examinations are laid out.
 Those responsible for the examinations determine the examination format that is considered appropriate for evaluating whether the learning objectives have been achieved.
-Blueprints and rules for oral, practical and written examinations.
+Blueprints and rules for oral, practical and written examinations ensure that the amount and intensity of the teaching content is reflected in the examinations.
 For written and electronic examinations, two-dimensional blueprints are created by the examination coordinators or by a group of examiners of the institution based on the specified learning outcomes determining the examination content.
 The procedure ensures that the exams cover all learning outcomes and the subject content and are structured comparably from year to year.
 For oral and practical examinations, the examiners prepare topics and corresponding assessment sheets and criteria.
 The process is shown in Fig. 8.3.